russellmcdonell/pyDMNrules/README.md

 # Testing
 pyDMNrules reserves the spreadsheet name 'Test' which can be used for storing test data.
-The function test() read the test data, passes it through the decide() function and assembles the results which are returned to the caller.
+The function test() reads the test data, passes it through the decide() function and assembles the results which are returned to the caller.
-### Unit Test data table
+### Unit Test data table(s)
 The 'Test' spreadsheet must contain Unit Test data tables.
 - Each Unit Test data table must be named with a 'Business Concept' from the Glossary.
 - The heading of the table must be Variables from the Glossary associated with the Business Concept.